wm97artsociety/Manierism-megabyte-rig-/README.md

 🔋 Real Energy (kWh)

 This system models rigs with real-world parameters, including kilowatt consumption, data throughput, and incremental rig performance.
-Every rig is assigned a unique wallet ID, and the system is designed to run continuously for decades, modeling long-term mining efficiency.
+Every rig is assigned a unique wallet ID, and the system is designed to run continuously for decades, modeling long-term mining efficiency while also offering a node system to send payments.

 ---